KING1729/Image_Classifier/README.md

 Data Science and Machine Learning project using OpenCV and Python

 ![Screenshot (123)](https://user-images.githubusercontent.com/51874859/203472752-aa213071-a806-41fd-8c61-e4062c8ff8cd.png)

-In this data science and machine learning project, we classify sports personalities.
+Code is uploaded on the Github - https://github.com/KING1729/Image_Classifier In this data science and machine learning project, we classify sports personalities.
 We restrict classification to only 5 people:
   1. Elon Musk
   2. Mark Zuckerberg